You Can Be Part of the Powerful Move of God in the End Times

 •• So the Scriptures tell us that the prophesied “last days”began in the first century, on that first, great, New Testament Day of Pentecost.
 And since they are the “last” days, those days necessarily continue to the present.
 We are included in the “last days”, in which the Holy Spirit has been poured out, and we in the 21st century will see supernatural visions and dreams, will prophesy, will minister healing, and much more as the Holy Spirit enables us.

 •• The Spirit was “poured out” on that specific Day of Pentecost, yes, but not just on that single day.
 No, but rather God had promised the Holy Spirit outpouring in the “last days [plural]... in those days [plural]” (17-18).
-The baptism with the Holy Spirit, as well as the accompanying gifts of the Holy Spirit, are for the entirety of the “last days”, including those in which we live.
+The baptism with the Holy Spirit, as well as the accompanying gifts of the Holy Spirit, are for the entirety of the “last days”, including those in which we live, 20 centuries closer to the literal end times than when the apostle Peter spoke these things.

 •• Israel gathered a double portion of manna on the sixth day, which was the last workday of their week (Exodus 16:5, 22).
 The prophet Elisha asked for a double portion of the spiritual anointing that was upon his predecessor, the prophet Elijah — 2 Kings 2:9“Let a double portion of thy spirit be upon me.”